UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 - ½” Open Reel Video
 - 1” Open Reel Video
 - 2” Open Reel Video

+Proceed to Shelving Materials if you have any of the materials listed above.

+### AV items that do require boxing

 The small to medium-sized AV materials AV formats that do require additional housing into archival boxes are listed below with the appropriate box title and box type.
 The Southern Folklife Collection has a distinct boxing system for its AV materials, which is listed separately: